-\end{subsection} \begin{subsection}{Related works} Regarding theorem \ref{1.2} we mention that the generalizations of Cartan decomposition to the context of symmetric and spherical spaces was extensively studied.
+Regarding Theorem \ref{1.2}, we mention that the generalizations of the Cartan decomposition to the context of symmetric and spherical spaces was extensively studied.
 We mention here the work \cite{Off04} of Offen in some special cases as well as the work by \cite{Mao-Rallis09}.
 In the symmetric spaces case by Delorme and Secherre \cite{delorm} and Benoist and Oh \cite{polar_decomposition}.
 We also mention the work \cite{Sak12} of Sakellaridis considering split groups on a wide class of spherical varieties.

 In these works the authors study the orbits of $K_0$, a maximal compact subgroup of $G$, on $X$.
 Particularly in \cite{delorm}, Delorme and Secherre, used the affine building of $G$ to give a description of the $K_0$ orbits on $X$.
 Our technique is inspired by their work to give a description of the $I$ orbits on $X$.